imjihuan/fuego/docs/rst_src/Adding_a_Board.rst

 To add your own board to Fuego, there are five main steps:

- * 1. Make sure you can access the target via ssh, serial or some other connection
+ 1. Make sure you can access the target via ssh, serial or some other connection
- * 2. Decide whether to use an existing user account, or to create a user account specifically for testing
+ 2. Decide whether to use an existing user account, or to create a user account specifically for testing
- * 3. create a test directory on the target
+ 3. Create a test directory on the target
- * 4. create a board file (on the host)
+ 4. Create a board file (on the host)
- * 5. add your board as a node in the Jenkins interface
+ 5. Add your board as a node in the Jenkins interface

 1 - Set up communication to the target board
 ==============================================